StrikingLoo/Kantankanban/README.md

-# Kantankanban
+# Kantankanban 📌

 A Kantan CLI tool.
 Create boards, add cards to them or remove them.

-## Example Usage
+## How to Use 🚀

-First, initialize a new board:
+🌱 Create a new board:

 `python -m kantankanban init -n $BOARD_NAME`

-See all available boards:
+🔎 See all available boards:

 `python -m kantankanban list -n boards`

-See all cards in a board:
+📓 List all cards in a board:

 `python -m kantankanban list -n $BOARD_NAME` (Yes, the board list is just another meta-board!)

-Add `-d 1` to see card creation date.
+Add `-d 1` to see cards' creation dates. 🗓

-Add a new card to a board:
+🌷 Add a new card to a board:

 `python -m kantankanban add 'Card Title' -n $BOARD_NAME`

-Remove a card from a board:
+💀 Remove a card from a board:

 `python -m kantankanban remove $ID -n $BOARD_NAME` (Get the ID by listing the cards.
 IDs are mutable)

 ## Future Updates

-Will soon add
+Will add soon:

 - Tag functionality (including tag-based search)
 - `mv` command to transfer a card from one board to another